RocketSoftware/rocket-mvbasic/docs/usage/Configuration.md

 The configuration file name is "groupView.mvbasic.json".

 This configuration file contains the settings for feature Group View.
 If you need change the group view behaviors, please update the settings in this file.
 See [group view settings](./GroupView.md) for more information.

+## Catalog Configuration

+The configuration file name is "catalog.mvbasic.json".

+This configuration file contains the parameters for the Catalog feature.
+If you need to change the catalog type, arguments, or initial character, please update the settings in this file.
+See [Catalog Settings in "catalog.mvbasic.json" file](./Catalog.md#quick-catalog) for more information.

+**Note:** If either `./rmv` or `./rmvonline` configuration exists, the `catalog.mvbasic.json` file will be created during the first catalog attempt.
+If the `./rmv` configuration does not exist, the `config/catalog.mvbasic.json` file will be created when the extension is activated.

 ## Configuration Files